funkybrain/Transmission/README.txt

 > add variable dark mask (restricting player view)
 > center player in right 3rd of screen
 > scale animation framerate to player speed
-> how the f*** am I going to swtich control over from father to child?

 > may have to scale hitbox to player size if child is small
-> refactor paths so that they all derive from one class Architecture
+> refactor paths so that they all derive from one class

+Architecture
 ------------